strapi/rfcs/rfcs/xxxx-v4-graphql-api.md

 # Summary

-Here is a first draft of what we would like the REST API to look like in v4.
+Here is a first draft of what we would like the GraphQL API to look like in v4.

 # Example